PicusZeus/modern-greek-inflexion/README.md

 Please make sure to update tests as appropriate.

 ## Change Log
+ * 0.5.31 Fixed issue with missing acc in us/hs eis noun inflexion type.
- * 0.5.3 Fixed issue with incorrect inflexion of nouns on 'hs/us and eis'
+ * 0.5.3 Fixed issue with incorrect inflexion of nouns on 'hs/us and eis'.
- * 0.5.2 Fixed bug with accentuation of composita like katexo and paraeimai
+ * 0.5.2 Fixed bug with accentuation of composita like katexo and paraeimai.
- * 0.5.1 Updated accentuation module, fixed bug with eimai, fixed bug with aorist participles
+ * 0.5.1 Updated accentuation module, fixed bug with eimai, fixed bug with aorist participles.
  * 0.5.0 Updated accentuation module, that deals better with augmentation of verbs.
- * 0.4.9 Improved accentuation handling, improved handling of sg only nouns
+ * 0.4.9 Improved accentuation handling, improved handling of sg only nouns.
- * 0.4.8 Added optional flag aklito for nouns and adjectives (boolean)
+ * 0.4.8 Added optional flag aklito for nouns and adjectives (boolean).
  * 0.4.7 Bug fixes, added: adj on wr, verbs (aor and parat) on arw
  * 0.4.6 Bug with single syllable verbs fixed
  * 0.4.5 Small improvements, fixing bug with endings eimai, added adv pron and smaller improvements